 You should wash your hair 1-3 times a week.

-Leafy green vegetables, eggs, nuts, and carrots are some foods that are good for hair.
+Leafy green vegetables, eggs, nuts, and carrots are good for the hair.

 Is it okay to oil your hair daily?